SH801/openwind/README.md

 http://localhost:8000
 ```

-To install Open Wind toolkit on your computer without Docker, see [INSTALL.md](INSTALL.md).
+In the event of build issues or to install Open Wind toolkit on your computer without Docker, see [INSTALL.md](INSTALL.md).

 ## Turbine-specific wind site constraints